Funding your WIL experience

 a.
 Students need to have been offered a place in a Faculty of Arts and Education program.
 Grant applications will not be accepted until students have been formally offered and secured a place in a program

-b. must be be an Australian citizen, or holder of an Australia permanent visa, or an international student on a program that is held in a country other than their country of origin.
+b. must be be an Australian citizen, or holder of an Australia permanent visa, or an international student on a program that is held in a country other than their country of citizenship.

 c.
 Must not have received another grant for their program from Deakin University, such as a New Colombo Plan Grant or Asia-Bound Scholarship.

 d.
-Responses to questions in online application and WAM/Weighted Average Mark will be taken into consideration.
+Responses to questions in application and/or WAM/Weighted Average Mark will be taken into consideration.

 See below categories for any additional requirements.

 For undergraduate and postgraduate students in the Faculty of Arts Education undertaking an internship for credit towards their course.
-Travel grants are for students required to relocate from their current residence for the duration of their placement.
+Internship travel grants are for students required to relocate from their current residence for the duration of an approved placement.

-- placement must be included as part of an Arts internship unit (ie: unit commencing with an 'A')
+- demonstrate an approved placement towards an Arts internship unit (ie: unit commencing with an 'A')

 Study Tour Travel Grants will be available for the following programs in 2017: